If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Hey there.
 If you’re looking to create a great nonprofit website RFP, or a website brief, you are in the right place.

 I’m happy to share what the best ones are doing.
-And also a template that you can use to create your own website RFP and ultimately find that perfect fit partner for your project.
+And also a nonprofit website RFP template that you can use to create your own RFP and ultimately find that perfect fit partner for your project.

 And then at the end, I’m also happy to share the biggest mistake that we see nonprofits make when it comes to the whole RFP process that can end up costing a lot of time and money.